King Without a Crown (ABC song)

-"King Without a Crown" is a song by English band ABC, released as the third and final single from their fourth studio album, Alphabet City (1987).
-It peaked at No. 44 on the UK Singles Chart.
+"King Without a Crown" is a song by the English band ABC, released as the third and final single from their fourth studio album, Alphabet City (1987).
+It peaked at No. 44 on the UK singles chart.

 Critical reception

 Upon its release as a single, Robin Smith of Record Mirror described "King Without a Crown" as another "goodie from the ABC chocolate box for those more tender moments" and also noted the "luscious production".